activisthandbook/activisthandbook/articles/tools/chat-apps.md

 -   [**Telegram**](/tools/chat-apps/telegram) **(best for functionality)**_:_ This app is popular in some activist groups, because it provides quite a bit of functionality for medium sized groups without becoming too complex.
 However, this app does not use [end-to-end encryption](/end-to-end-encryption) in group chats, and in private chats only if you specifically turn it on.
 Consider alternatives if you need more privacy and security.

--   [**Signal**](/tools/chat-apps/signal) **(2nd best for security & privacy):** This app is not the most popular, but if you need privacy and security, Signal is definitely the way to go.
-Signal is remarkably easy to use, open source and trusted by security experts.

 -   [**iMessage**](/tools/chat-apps/imessage): iMessage only works on iPhone, so for many activist movements it is unsuitable.
 The app does quite well on privacy and security aspects, but is not open source.

 -   [**Matrix network apps / Element App**](https://matrix.org/?utm_source=activisthandbook.org) **(Decentralized Top for Security and Privacy)**: An open network for secure, decentralized communication.